OlivierLD/small-boards/README.md

 ![USBs](./img/usbs.png)

 ## Install the Arduino IDE on the Raspberry PI
-> _Note_: The Ardiuno IDE is also available on other platforms (MacOS, Windows, many Linux distributions).
+> _Note_: The Arduino IDE is also available on other platforms (MacOS, Windows, many Linux distributions).

 - Go to [arduino.cc](https://www.arduino.cc/) -> Software
 - Download the last version for Linux ARM